IMPORTANT: April 18, 2016 is the deadline for submission for the Spring semester. Reviews will resume on September 1, 2016.

 project (ongoing data collection or data analysis) beyond its original approval

-expiration date, submit the HSRB Continuing Review form at least, but not more than, 30 days
+expiration date, submit the HSRB Continuing Review form within 30 days

 the course of the project, resulting in three years total project time.
 If